 One of the first documents to identify local climate trends, forecasts, and predictions, the Climate Plan is expected to be a critical tool in future regional and local planning.
 The Plan sets out the most recent, regionally specific projections for rainfall, temperature, sea-level rise, and other climatic changes.
 Importantly, it outlines areas of climate vulnerability, regional priorities in a changing climate, and potential adaptation strategies and actions.

-Reef Catchments would like to acknowledge input into the Plan from a wide range of contributors, including community groups, industry, local council, and key stakeholders.
+Reef Catchments acknowledges input into the Plan from a wide range of contributors, including community groups, industry, local council, and key stakeholders.

 The Plan has been provided to stakeholders around the region, including local councils and government planning departments.